Heeeeeell, YES, I made pickleback ice lollies!

 First, I made straight pickled gherkin ice lollies, inspired by an idea I came across when searching for Zoku character designs.
 I used pickling juice (and a little sliced gherkin) from the jar I bought back with me from Amsterdam earlier this year.
 I loved them!

-So I had another go, adding a measure of American bourbon to the pickle juice.
+That gave me my eureka idea for pickleback ice lollies!
+I added a measure of American bourbon to some pickle juice.
 I also reduced the size of the pickle pieces, as whilst they look really cool, they’re not as lovely as the frozen juice itself.
 I didn’t do so well trying to make them into a smiley face…

 Kavey’s Genius Pickleback Ice Lollies

 Pickling juice from a jar of pickled gherkins

 Optional: finely chopped or sliced slivers of pickled gherkin

 Measure the capacity of your lolly moulds.

 Measure your bourbon and pickling juice to ensure that the bourbon is 18-20% of the total volume.
 Any more and the lollies won’t freeze but much less and the balance of flavours won’t work.

 PS I’m calling them Kavey’s Genius because, honestly, I think they’re one of the most friggin’ awesome ideas I’ve had lately!
 Pete, on the other hand, thinks they are crazy!